Cruise ship: Cruise ship utilization

-The cruise ships have also been used for evacuations.
+Cruise ships have also been used for evacuations.
 In 2010, in response to the shutdown of UK airspace due to the eruption of Iceland's Eyjafjallajökull volcano, the newly completed was used to rescue 2,000 British tourists stranded in Spain as an act of goodwill by the owners.
 The ship departed from Southampton for Bilbao on 21 April, and returned on 23 April.
 A cruise ship was kept on standby in case inhabitants of Kangaroo Island required evacuation in 2020 after a series of fires burned on the island.